mehdi-farsi/impex/README.md

 #### FileLoader

 The `FileLoader` is in charge of fetching and converting CSV files into a format that the `csv_importer` can consume.
-The project provide one file loader by default: `CSVImporter::FileLoader::FileSystem`.
+The project provides one file loader by default: `CSVImporter::FileLoader::FileSystem`.

 If you want to add a new `FileLoader` (e.g `FileLoader::FileLoader::S3`), you can create a new class that inherits from `CSVImporter::FileLoader::Base` and implements the instance method `#load` that returns an array of `CSVImporter::File`.